 Elevation does bring with it some distinct advantages, too.

 Being high up keeps the climate at more temperate levels, especially in comparison to the sultry, sweltering heat at the coasts in the high summer months.
-During the fall and winter months, the mornings and evenings can be quite cool – even chilly in some places – which makes for a welcome contrast to the warmer days and hotter summers.
+During the fall and winter months, the mornings and evenings can be quite cool —even chilly in some places— which creates a welcome contrast to the warmer days and hotter summers.

-Becoming acclimatized to being at elevation takes some time, and your body will usually adjust surprisingly quickly to the change of altitude given the right amount of rest and hydration.
+Becoming acclimatized to elevation takes some time, and your body will usually adjust surprisingly quickly to the change of altitude given the right amount of rest and hydration.

 Tips to help you acclimatize at high elevation: